JAGV/errant.com/_site/README.md

 Built on Jekyll for fast prototyping

-All css and layout work by Justin Alm and Grey Vaisius
+Base CSS and Index markup is courtesy of H5BP https://github.com/h5bp/html5-boilerplate All additional css and layout work by Justin Alm and Grey Vaisius